nationalarchives/tdr-dev-documentation/manual/create-repo.md

 * Add a link from the new project's README to this documentation, to add context for anyone who finds the project
 * Add the new project to the repo list in the README of **this** project
-* If the project is a Scala project, add the repository to the [list of repos maintained by Scala Steward]

 ## 12. Set up Scala Steward

 If the project is a Scala project:

 1. Create new branch in the repo: `scala-steward-dependencies`